 Best practices: Use carousels to tell a story across frames, showcase product variety, or present before/after comparisons.

 Conversation ads appear within Reddit comment threads, placing your message directly in the discussion context.
+For real-world applications, browse conversation ads examples and see best Reddit conversation ads in action.
 This placement can feel more native than feed ads, though it requires careful creative consideration.

 Best practices: Match the conversational tone of the thread.
 These ads work well for products that naturally come up in discussions (software recommendations, product comparisons).